How two Australian holiday parks enhanced their guest communication to deliver seamless check-ins during busy periods.

-“On the Friday we had everyone’s registration numbers, we sent everyone a text message with their boom gate codes, they didn’t have to call into the office, they could go straight to their site and start setting up,” she says.
+“On the Friday, we had everyone’s registration numbers and we sent them a text message with their boom gate codes; they didn’t have to call into the office and could go straight to their site to start setting up,” she says.

 “It just ran so smoothly.”

-The new communication system has also proved invaluable managing difficult situations.
+The new communication system has also proved invaluable in managing difficult situations.

 “We had an emergency in the park a couple of years ago where we had a work shed fire in the middle of January when the park was chock-a-block and I was able to manage via text message while the firemen did their job,” Kylie explains.

 “We’d just send people updates of where things were at - I could let guests know what’s happening, why they had no power and warn them to keep away from the area.

 “It’s now part of our emergency management procedures.”

 The Warrnambool parks also use the integrated Albert terminals, which have been “a big money saver” by creating greater efficiencies through automation.